Looking For A Chiropractor In Augusta?

 When sitting, be sure to maintain a straight spine.
 A good working seat should offer good back support and armrests.
 Keep your hips and knees flat when sitting.
 You should be able to stand upright and have support in your lower back.
 You should ensure that your elbows and forearms align with the keyboard.

 So that you can keep your balance, you should be able to straighten your back.
 You should only bend at your knees and hold your weight near your body.
 Then, straighten your legs and change the position of your back.

 It is normal to bend your back at first.
 However, if you do, don’t stoop.
 Tighten your stomach muscles to pull your pelvis in.
 It is important to not straighten your legs when lifting.
 If you do, you will be using your back most of the time.

 Do not lift and rotate simultaneously.
-Keep your eyes straight ahead while you lift, not looking up and down.
-The back of your neck should look like a straight line running from your spine.
+Keep your eyes straight ahead when lifting, and not looking up or down.
+Your back should be like a straight line that runs from your spine.

-Proper support is essential for your back.
+Your back support is vital.
 You should ensure that the wing mirrors do not twist.
 The pedals should be directly in front your feet.
-You should take frequent breaks if you’re on a long trip.
+It is a good idea to take breaks on long trips.
 Walk around the area instead of getting in your car.

-A mattress that supports your spine and balances your weight should have a firm foundation.
+Your mattress should be able to support the weight of your shoulders, buttocks, and spine.
 Be careful not to make your neck curve into a pillow.